 A 'Looked After' child is a child who is in the care of a Local Authority or provided with accommodation by an Authority (this does not include Voluntary Care) see definition in Section 22 (1) of the Children Act.
 We give 'Looked After' children priority in our oversubscription criteria.
 This means that when a place becomes available in the school year it can be offered to these children to ensure that they are quickly placed in an appropriate school.
-It is a statutory requirement that Admission Authorities give top priority to 'Looked After' children or children that were previously looked after but immediately after being looked after became subject to an adoption, Child Arrangement Order or Special Guardianship Order in their oversubscription criteria.
+It is a statutory requirement that Admission Authorities give top priority to 'Looked After' children or children that were previously looked after but immediately after being looked after became subject to an adoption, child arrangements order or special guardianship order in their oversubscription criteria.
 This also includes children previously in state care outside of England.